veelvili-tech/Breast-Tumor-Classification-Malignant-vs.-Benign-/README.md

 The solution aligns with **UN Sustainable Development Goal 3 (Good Health & Well-Being)** by leveraging machine learning to improve early detection, reduce diagnostic errors, and support better healthcare outcomes especially in resource-constrained environments.

+The Python code covering the full machine learning workflow, from data processing to model deployment, can be found here [link].

 # Business Objective
 From a business and healthcare operations perspective, this project aims to: